tsmx/secure-config-tool/README.md

 [tsmx@localhost ]$ npm i -g @tsmx/secure-config-tool
 ```

-For better convenience I recommend the installation as a global package.
+For better convenience the installation as a global package is recommended.
 Though local installation and use is also possible.

 ## Arguments